Skip to main content

 Example: a reusable authentication code snippet that appears in multiple API endpoint examples, or a standard error response description used across reference documentation without manual copying

-Related Terms: CMS, content, kinetic content, liquid content, structured content
+Related Terms: CMS, content, kinetic content, liquid content, progressive disclosure, structured content

 Sources: